Alan-A/GetSimple-I18N-InnovationGrid/README.md

 # GetSimple I18N InnovationGrid

-The files provided in this repository are intended to provide a quick and easy to install starting point for developing a responsive multi-language Web-Site with the [GetSimple CMS](http://get-simple.info).
-The files require the use of several plugins for GetSimple and include a new theme, InnovationGrid.
-This theme is based on the default GetSimple [Innovation theme](http://get-simple.info/extend/theme/innovation-theme/104/), using CSS3 techniques.
+The files provided in this repository are intended to provide a quick and easy-to-install starting point for a responsive, multi-language Web-Site.
+The intention is that users can get a functional web site up and running in a matter of minutes.

-## Example Web-Site

-I use this package as the basis for [my own web-site](http://www.alan-amos.de) with only minor changes to CSS and a number of additional features to meet my own requirements.

-## Download Description

-This repository contains template, style and component files required for the InnovationGrid theme as well as a number of page files that demonstrate and describe the site.
-Users have to install a) the [GetSimple CMS](http://get-simple.info/download), b) the plugins listed [below](#plugins) and c) the InnovationGrid theme itself before the Web-Site will function fully.
+The files are to be used with the [GetSimple CMS](http://get-simple.info and include a new version of the default [Innovation theme](http://get-simple.info/extend/theme/innovation-theme/104/).
+The new theme uses CSS3 Grid techniques, hence the name, InnovationGrid.
+Important features such as a language menu and search functions are integrated into the theme files so that users can get a functional web site up and running in a matter of minutes.

-## Why use GetSimple?
+## Why use the GetSimple CMS?

-There are a number of reasons that I became interested in using the GetSimple CMS:
+There are a number of reasons that I became interested in using GetSimple:
 * it is Open Source - so, if necessary I could update the code myself;
 * it is free - with a good selection of free themes and plugins;
 * it has an active communnity;